Pentagon gives new $29bn Iran war price tag, downplays munitions concerns

 The administration has so far not offered a clear picture of damage sustained at US military installations across the Middle East since the US and Israel began launching attacks on February 28, nor has it revealed the true extent to which the fighting has affected the military’s munitions stockpile.

-Asked about concerns over the US’s ability to replenish its weapons supply without weakening its global posture, Hegseth said the Pentagon was “well aware of all those dynamics”.
+On Tuesday, when asked about concerns over the US’s ability to replenish its weapons supply without weakening its global posture, Hegseth said the Pentagon was “well aware of all those dynamics”.

 “The munitions issue has been foolishly and unhelpfully overstated,” Hegseth told the House Appropriations subcommittee.
 “We know exactly what we have; we have plenty of what we need.”